krystianbajno/dropperoni/README.md

 # Droppa
-File upload/download server and an HTTPS reverse proxy written in Rust.
+Cross-platform file upload/download server and an HTTPS reverse proxy written in Rust.
+Weighs 7 MB and is portable.

 ### Features
 - Serves files